-Newmont Mining Corporation confirms, to the best of our knowledge, that the gold produced by Newmont-operated mines in Nevada, Peru, Suriname, Ghana, and Australia does not, in any way, contribute to armed conflict or human rights abuses or breaches of international humanitarian law.
-The mining operations covered in this report have the appropriate systems and controls in place to conform to the World Gold Council's Conflict-Free Gold Standard and the company's Conflict-Free Gold report for 2016 was subject to independent assurance.
-The report is available at www.newmont.com.
+Newmont Goldcorp Corporation confirms, to the best of our knowledge, that the gold produced by Newmont-operated mines in the United States, Peru, Suriname, Ghana, and Australia does not, in any way, contribute to armed conflict or human rights abuses or breaches of international humanitarian law.

+The mining operations covered in this report have the appropriate systems and controls in place to conform to the World Gold Council's Conflict-Free Gold Standard and the company's Conflict-Free Gold report for 2018 was subject to independent assurance.
+The report is available at: www.newmontgoldcorp.com.

-This Statement of Conformance is provided by Newmont Mining Corporation as part of the conformance requirements for the World Gold Council's Conflict-Free Gold Standard and to provide good faith representation to the next participant in the chain of custody.
+This Statement of Conformance is provided by Newmont Goldcorp Corporation as part of the conformance requirements for the World Gold Council's Conflict-Free Gold Standard and to provide good faith representation to the next participant in the chain of custody.